-Inspected by: Glenn Anderson, Lonnie Duke, Angel Santiago, Gen e Claire, Lorenz o Lujan Date: Jan 11-12, 2018 Company or Organization: AFCEC and CH2M Date of Inspection: Jan 17 2018 Inspector walked the entire site?
-(Yes No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there construction occurring offsite in the easement area?
-No Is there evidence of excavation or soil disturbance at the site? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Is there evidence of excavation or soil disturbance in the easement area? - (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) yes Are the bollards still in place and protecting the monitoring wells? yes Any evidence suggesting a change in land use? , - (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection not cove red above that i needs attention?
-(Yes No If yes, please explain: a Table for Assault House of Astronomy NA = not applicable
+Inspected by: AFCEC and CH2M Date: an 29 2019 Company or Organization: Date of Inspection: Jan 29 2019 Inspector walked the entire site?
+(Yes/No): If not, why not?: · · · · · · · · · · · · · · · · · · · Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
+No Is there construction occurring offsite (LF007C area) in the easement area located offsite?
+No Is there evidence of excavation or soil disturbance at the site? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Is there evidence of excavation or soil disturbance in the easement area located offsite (LF007C area)? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) Ves good Condition Are the bollards still in place and protecting the monitoring wells?
+Ves J Is the solar powered extraction system at LF007C intact and in good condition?
+1 (are the solar panels intact, equipment is properly standing, etc.) yes Any defects in or damage to the gate or fence located around the CAMU? (look for holes in the fence; missing or broken parts; easy entry at the gate) No good Condition Are there 12 warning signs posted on the fence around the CAMU? yes J Are the warning signs legible? ves Is the information on the warning signs correct?
+Nes Any evidence suggesting a change in land use? (no residential use permitted; are there unknown operations occurring) No Is there any condition observed during this site inspection not covered above ve that needs atten ition?
+(Yes No) If yes, please explain: NA = not applicable